Miserlou/dnd-tldr/README.md

 _TL;DR: Invent a character, explore a fantasy world, talk to the people living there, fight crazy monsters, acquire plunder and glory, roll dice, drink beers, yell at your friends and have fun._

-Dungeons and Dragons a fantasy role playing game.
+Dungeons and Dragons is a fantasy role playing game.
 The game is played by 2-4 **player characters**, who play as adventurers exploring a world, and one **Dungeon Master**, who controls the context of the adventure and plays as the **non-player characters** and **monsters**.

 #### Rules